ksharonin/feds-benchmarking/.ipynb_checkpoints/paper-checkpoint.md

 As of January 2024, to the authors’ best knowledge no other open-source comparison library for fire perimeters  exists.
 Of note are many spatial tools and packages exist for calculating metrics of spatial matching.
 Package examples include PySAL (@rey_pysal_2007), Shapely (@gillies_shapely_2023), and Geopandas (@bossche_geopandasgeopandas_2024).
 General GIS tool examples include ArcGIS Pro and QGIS.

 Importantly, FEDS-PEC is not a general spatial calculation package.
-Instead, it focuses on automating three problems common to fire science: 1) Providing access to different datasets, 2) aligning datasets, or identifying which perimeters from different datasets are likely describing the same fire, even if the perimeters may be from different times, shapes, and resolutions, 3) calculating the spatial agreement between perimeters that represent the same fire.
+Instead, it focuses on automating three problems common to fire science: 1) Providing access to different shapefile datasets, each having a unique access format, in a single enviornment 2) aligning shapefile data , or identifying which perimeters from different shapefiles are likely describing the same fire, even if the perimeters may be from different times, shapes, and resolutions, 3) calculating the spatial agreement between perimeters that represent the same fire.
 While motivated by fire-research, these three problems may emerge in other fields where events are described by polygons, such as storm-tracking, plume tracking, and landslides.

 # FEDS-PEC Project